MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Image Format
 ============

+The Image Engine makes the distinction between:

+* the `input format`: how the original image is encoded,
+* the `output format`: how the image is used by the platform and/or the Image Renderer,
+* the `embedded format`: how the image is embedded by the application.
-The Image Engine makes the distinction between the `input formats` (how an image is encoded) and the `output formats` (how the image is used by the platform and/or the Image Renderer).The Image Engine manages several standard formats in input: PNG, JPEG, BMP, etc. In addition, an input format may be custom (platform dependant, unsupported image format by default).
-It manages two formats in output: the MicroEJ format (known by the Image Renderer) and the binary format.

-Each Image Engine can manage one or several input formats.
-However the Image Renderer manages only the MicroEJ format (:ref:`section_image_standard_raw`, :ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`).
-The binary output format (:ref:`section_image_binary_raw`)is fully platform dependant and can be used to encode some images which are not usable by MicroUI standard API.
+The Image Engine manages several standard formats in input: PNG, JPEG, BMP, etc. In addition, an input format may be custom (platform dependant).
+It manages two formats in output: the MicroEJ format and the binary format.
+The Image Renderer manages only the MicroEJ format (:ref:`section_image_standard_raw`, :ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`).
+The binary output format (:ref:`section_image_binary_raw`) is fully platform dependant and can be used to encode some images which are not usable by MicroUI standard API.

+The output format is generated from the input format

+* by using the off-board tool :ref:`section_image_generator` at application compile-time
+* or by using a :ref:`runtime decoder <image_runtime_decoder>` of the :ref:`section_image_loader` at application run-time.

+The embedded format may be the one of the output formats or the :ref:`original input format <section_image_asis>`.

 .. _section_image_standard_raw: